Vincent Palermo: New life in Houston, Texas

 On September 14, 2009, the New York Daily News exposed Palermo's new life in witness-protection as a strip-club-operator in Houston, Texas.
 He has been living under the name "James Cabella".
 Houston Police alleged that Palermo's strip clubs were a source of drug dealing and prostitution in the Houston area.
 Palermo claimed that many of his Houston friends already knew of his past because of an A&E television special.
 He lived in a gated mansion in Houston.

 The day after the Daily News report, Houston NBC affiliate KPRC-TV aired an investigative segment on Palermo.
 Forty days later, Palermo put his Houston mansion up for sale, first for $4 million but then, over the following two years, he reduced the price to $2.45 million.
 After the mansion still would not sell, he took it off the market on June 3, 2011.
 Palermo put his house up for sale again in September 2015; it eventually sold for $2.85 million on 5 August 2016.
 In late 2011, the Houston Chronicle reported that Palermo was sued by the former owner of one of his strip clubs, claiming that he had only paid $5,000 of the $1.3 million selling price.

 Bankruptcy

 On March 4, 2013, Palermo filed a Chapter 11 bankruptcy petition in U.S. Bankruptcy Court in the Southern District of Texas.
 Under Chapter 11, a person's assets and debts are not liquidated, but the filer is given court-protection from creditors in order to try to perform a work-out of the insolvency situation.

+Media portrayal

+Fictional mob boss Tony Soprano, the protagonist of the HBO series The Sopranos, is said to be based upon Palermo.
+Similar to how Soprano worked from the fictional Bada Bing! strip club owned by Silvio Dante on the show, Palermo owned a strip club called Wiggles.